oengmengthong/GithubUsersApp/README.md

 - **Combine** – For reactive data flow
 - **SwiftData** – Local persistence for favorite users
 - **GitHub REST API** – `/users`, `/search/users`, `/users/{username}`
+- **Custom URL Scheme** – `githubusers://user/{username}` for deep linking

+---

+## 🔗 Deep Link Instructions

+The app supports launching directly into a user profile using this URL format:

+githubusers://user/{username}

+Example:

+githubusers://user/mengthong

+This will open the app and display the detail page for the specified user.
+Make sure your app has registered the `CFBundleURLTypes` in `Info.plist`.

 ---